 In the Studio: A Creative Life

-University broadened my artistic horizons, introducing me to black-and-white photography and the meticulous process of film development.
-Over time, I began fusing photography with encaustic wax, incorporating discarded vintage postcards, photographs, and found objects—embedding them into layers of wax, then excavating them to reveal textures and forms suspended in the surface.
+As I studied art more formally, university expanded my practice to include black-and-white photography and the meditative craft of film development.
+Over time, I blended these interests with encaustic wax, embedding vintage photographs, postcards, and found objects into translucent layers, then carving back through them to reveal unexpected textures and forms.

 My studio